Learn about the basics and potential considerations of adding a DAF to your giving plan.

 Donor-advised funds are often considered smaller and nimbler cousins of private foundations.
 They offer many of the benefits of foundations, including the ability to:

-DAFs, being public charities, typically offer greater tax deductibility options and require less legal and financial paperwork than private foundations.
+Since DAFs are public charities, they typically offer greater tax deductibility options and require less legal and financial paperwork than private foundations.
 For example, they help reduce administrative responsibilities for the donor, including filing annual tax returns, adhering to regulatory requirements, and paying excise taxes.

 How do you contribute to a donor-advised fund?